 Evaluate main building systems inter-relationships to facilitate diagnosis of integration issues and their impact on energy performance and indoor environment quality

 All students are required to bring their own notebooks for lessons.
 You may refer to the required technical specifications for notebooks HERE.

 Minimum Entry Requirements

-At least a Polytechnic Diploma or ITE Technical Diploma/Technical Engineer Diploma/Work-Learn Technical Diploma in Engineering, or equivalent.
+A Polytechnic Diploma or ITE Technical Diploma / Technical Engineer Diploma / Work-Learn Technical Diploma in Science, Technical, Engineering, Math (STEM) or equivalent

 |ECGB203||Mechanical and Air Conditioning Systems